Energy Affordability Program

 • Updated and standardized the EAP discount amounts to provide more appropriate discount levels.

-Eligibility
+Traditional EAP Eligibility

 All large electric and natural gas utilities provide the EAP discount to households that receive a Home Energy Assistance Program (HEAP) benefit, regardless of fuel or benefit type.
-In addition, eligibility for the EAP was expanded to include other public assistance programs available for residents of the NY state and/or NY tribal lands.
+In addition, eligibility for EAP was expanded to include other public assistance programs available for residents of NY state and/or NY tribal lands.

 • Home Energy Assistance Program (HEAP)